obaydulnayeem/obaydulnayeem/README.md

 <h1 align="center">Hi There!</h1>

 <p>
-I am Obaydul Hasan Nayeem, a passionate <strong>backend developer</strong> with professional experience.
-I primarily work on <strong>Python and Django-based</strong> web applications, but I am capable of adapting to any technology as needed.
-Started learning to code back in 2019 with C. Since then I've never stopped learning and trying out new things.
-Have strong knowledge of Backend development with different tools and technologies.
-I have completed over 23 projects in Python, Django, C/C++, MySQL, SQLite, OOP, etc.
+Assalaamu Alaikum!
+I’m Obaydul Hasan Nayeem, a passionate Software Developer with professional experience.
+I primarily work on Python and Django based web applications, but I am capable of adapting to any technology as needed.
+I started coding in 2019 with C and C++, and since then, I’ve completed over 23 projects using Python, Django, JavaScript, SQL, MySQL, PostgreSQL, MongoDB, Bootstrap, Tailwind CSS, and more.
+With expertise in OOP, Data Structures, and Algorithms, I focus on writing clean, scalable code and solving complex problems.

-As for my code, I always strive to provide robust and elegant work that I can be proud of.
-I value clean code, maintainability, scalability, and documentation.
-I am currently developing my software architecture & problem-solving skills.
+In addition to my technical expertise, I was honored as the Barishal Divisional Champion at the Mobile Apps & Games Festival 2023, organized by the ICT Ministry, Bangladesh.
+Beyond academics, I’ve been actively involved in teaching and leadership, serving as guest instructor, campus ambassador, and speaker at various tech events.
+My passion for continuous learning and leadership drives me to take on new challenges and make an impact.
 </p>

 <h3>To reach out me: </h3>
+<p> <strong>Personal Website:</strong> <a href="https://obaydulnayeem.onebyzeroedu.com/" target="_blank"></a> </p>
 <p> <strong>Email:</strong> obaydulnayeem@gmail.com or </p>
 <p> <strong> Call / 𝘛𝘦𝘹𝘵 / 𝘞𝘩𝘢𝘵𝘴𝘈𝘱𝘱: </strong>+𝟖𝟖𝟎 1709 164868 </p>
 <p> <strong> </p>Discord: </strong> obaydulnayeem </p>